RoyalKatsic1/Katsic-Rat/README.md

 </p>

 <p align="center">
   <b><i>Note:</i></b> The developer provides no warranty with this software and will not be responsible for any direct or indirect damage caused by the usage of this tool.
-Dogerat is built for educational and internal use only.
+KATSIC_RAT is built for educational and internal use only.
 </p>

 <p align="center">